We're replacing Inga Road Bridge, Milford

 Why we need to replace the bridge

-Background: During routine inspections, the current bridge was identified as nearing the end of its life.
+Background: During routine inspections, the current bridge was identified as nearing the end of its service life.
 Its replacement is necessary to maintain safe and reliable transportation in the area.

-Why we initiated this project: Milford locals, the wider North Shore community, and Aucklanders need this bridge project to ensure continued safe and efficient travel across the region.
+Why we initiated this project: Milford locals, the wider North Shore community, and Aucklanders need this bridge replacement project to ensure continued safe and efficient travel across the region.
 The bridge is a vital link for local residents, businesses, and emergency services.

 Important considerations: We are committed to minimising disruptions during construction and ensuring the new bridge meets the community’s needs.
-Environmental impacts and heritage considerations are also being carefully evaluated.
+Environmental impacts and heritage considerations are being carefully evaluated.

 Why replacing the bridge is important